CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 `currentOutput` is the **identifier**.

 When an error is thrown, it means the execution of the program stops at this point and an error report is sent to the user.
-We want to do multiple assertions whilst using the same variables.
+However, we want to do multiple assertions whilst using the same variables.

 To reuse variable names, we can make use of a block declaration as follows: